theyuvrajgupta/Ecom/README.md

 # Ecom POC
-Build a proof of concept e-commerce store using Angular, .Net Core and Stripe for payment processing
+Build a proof of concept e-commerce store, Skinet, using Angular, .Net Core and Stripe for payment processing

 ## Environment Details